mbcrump/mbcrump-blog/_posts/2018-01-09-azure-tips-and-tricks76.md

 comments: true
 ---

 **Want to Contribute?** I'm currently looking for folks who want to contribute to Azure Tips and Tricks.
-If you are interested, then read [more here](https://github.com/mbcrump/mbcrump-blog/blob/master/contributing/index.md).
+If you are interested, then [fill out the form here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR0m_7PjUWSdOsfLRTa0HuzZUQU9JMzJKVEVFVzdHRDNBWU9QVjROTUlKVS4u).
 {: .notice--info}

 ## Intro